Rahuldesai0/python-minecraft-clone/README.md

 python3 main.py
 ```

-This tutorial requires Python version 3.8 minimum (#56, with only a few changes though, it can run on versions much lower).
+This tutorial requires Python version 3.8 minimum (see #56).
+With only a few changes though, it can run on versions much lower.

 If you are using Poetry, you can run the following command: